 - Address the immediate needs of older people in crisis fuel poverty.

 - Provide advice/ information to prevent older people from experiencing problems with crisis fuel poverty.

 - Prevent older people from becoming isolated during the winter months.

 - and ensure that lifeline activities for older people continue or increase during the winter months.

 Surviving Winter Grants are targeted at organisations with charitable aims.
 Organisations can apply to support older and vulnerable people who struggle during the Winter with fuel poverty, loneliness and isolation.
 Priority will be given to projects supporting those aged 70 and over.

 Please download and read the guidelines below before applying for a grant.

-Please contact Quartet on email@example.com to discuss your potential project (or call 0117 989 7700 and speak to Julie or Claire).
+Please contact Quartet on firstname.lastname@example.org to discuss your potential project (or call 0117 989 7700 and speak to a member of the Philanthropy team).
 Depending on the available Funds, we will send you a link to apply online which you will need to complete and return within a couple of weeks.
-You can return to your online application form as many times as is needed, and save it as you go along.
-The online application link can also be shared with colleagues, or other parties, if more than one person needs to contribute to the application.
-Alternatively you can request a hard copy application by post by contacting our office.